kjh311/gulp-tutorial2/README.md

-#Creating a simple Gulp Task.
+#Creating a Gulpfile for repetitive tasks.

 * Watches SCSS, LESS, or  STYLUS files and auto compiles to CSS.
 * Watches for changes in HTML, SCSS, LESS, and STYLUS files and auto reloads the browser.
 * Minifies CSS file.
 * Finds JS errors.
+* Concatonates multiple JS files into 1 file.
+* Minifies JS file.

 #USES: